 Sickness leave costs businesses, and the economy on the whole, a huge amount of money.
 Though absenteeism in the UK has been steadily falling for the past decade or so, the numbers are still huge.

-The largest survey of late, in 2014, found that sickness absence made up an average of 2.8% of working time per annum, that’s 6.5 days per person, costing employers an average of £16 billion.
+The largest survey of late, in 2016, found that sickness absence made up an average of 2.8% of working time per annum, that’s 6.3 days per person, costing employers an average of £455 per employee.
 With these statistics in mind, it’s important to know there are ways to reduce absenteeism in your business.

 Read on to find out: